fifoforlifo/pynja/doc/ImplicitInputsOutputs.md

 even if only implicit inputs are missing.
 This is a policy that a build engine need not support, but fortunately ninja does support it.

+### Other applications

 In pynja, java compilation is kept up-to-date using this construct.

+For each input file Foo.java, the java compiler produces one known output Foo.class, but additionally produces any number of additional 'inner class' files.
+Each inner class file corresponds to an inner class declaration in the source code (surprise!), and has a filename of the form Foo$Inner.class.

+Searching the output directory for Foo$*.class yields the implicit output list.

+### Parity with non-file-based build systems

+It is worth mentioning that in the past,
+Ant, MSBuild, and other similar non-FLDBBSs have arguably had more success in handling build tasks that generate implicit outputs.
+This is generally accomplished by having the build re-evaluate those tasks on every incremental build.
+It is then the task's responsibility to perform dirty checks, and maintain file-level input/output relationships.
+Clearly this comes at a *noticeable* cost in incremental build speed.

+Using the proposed technique for FLDBBSs above, ninja now achieves functional parity with the above -- while continuing to work within the existing framework and retain all benefits of speed.

+In other respects, the maintenance cost of representing inter-task dependencies is the same.
+In Ant & similar, a manual dependency annotation is required between dependent tasks; the same is required in the high-level description that is lowered to a ninja representation.

 ### Possibility for 'native' ninja support.